NHSDigital/nia-patient-switching-standard-adaptor/OPERATING.md

 > A & B are weighting factors associated with general message transmission delays and volume based throughput times to allow adjustment if required ....

-The *Persist Duration* of each message is unique to the sending organisation and is obtained from the Spine Directory Service (SDS) FHIR API.
-Responses for an organisations message type are cached by default.
+The *Persist Duration* of each message is unique to the sending organisation and is obtained from the [Spine Directory Service (SDS) FHIR API](https://digital.nhs.uk/developer/api-catalogue/spine-directory-service-fhir).
+Responses for an organisation's message type are cached by default, the frequency the cache is updated is configurable via the environment variable `TIMEOUT_SDS_POLL_FREQUENCY`.

-The adaptor checks for transfers periodically, the default is every six hours.
-However, this is configurable via the environment variables.
+The adaptor checks incomplete transfers periodically, at a default frequency of every six hours.
+However, this is configurable via the environment variable `TIMEOUT_CRON_TIME`.

 Required environment variables: